 I’ve always been a big pasta lover.
 But there is a lot of time when I want to get more veggies in my diet.
 So I often love to substitute zucchini noodles (aka “zoodles”) in place of gluten-free spaghetti.
 I love the flavor and the texture of the zoodles and really love that it helps me to increase my intake of veggies!
 And it makes my tummy happy too!
 Bonus!!!
 This garlic butter zoodles recipe tastes so good that both my tummy and taste buds are very happy!

 I’ve been trying to come up with different ways to use zoodles, besides just slapping some marinara sauce on them and calling it good.
 I figured that a nice buttered noodle recipe would work.
 And of course, you can’t go wrong when adding some garlic, right?

 Now, you will need a special spiralizer to make the zoodles, but they are relatively inexpensive!
 You can see the one I use here.

 A simple side dish

 And they pair well with so many things.
 During the summer I love to pair this with some grilled chicken or a nice steak.
-During the cooler months I might pair this with a grain free coated chicken recipe.
+During the cooler months, I might pair this with a grain-free coated chicken recipe.
 I love how it tastes with pretty much anything I’ve paired it with!

-For somthing different, I do add some fresh diced tomatoes to this.
+For something different, I do add some fresh diced tomatoes to this.
 I discovered that if you add them 5-10 minutes before the zucchini is done sauteeing then it really just adds some great flavor to the dish, without making the tomatoes real mushy.

-Of course, this dish is both gluten and grain free for those who are avoiding grains.
+Of course, this dish is both gluten and grain-free for those who are avoiding grains.
 And it’s considered low carb as well.